 To carry out the study successfully all ethnical issues regarding study population were adhered to.
 An introduction letter from the university was sent to the study areas for approval before administering the questionnaires.
 The consent of the study participant was also sought before administering the questionnaire.
 Data collected were kept confidential and used exactly for issues related to the research and nothing else.

-3.7.4: Data Techniques: Qualitative
+3.7.4: Data Collection Techniques: Qualitative

 Qualitative data can be used by the researcher as it can be helpful in presenting the research work and related topics in a more descriptive way that, can help the reader to understand the topic in much more easier and brief manner.
 (Toloie-Eshlaghy, A., Chitsaz, S., Karimian, L. and Charkhchi, R., 2011), mentioned that the qualitative data provide theoretical concepts in the practical ground that helps in better understanding of the carried topic.
 The qualitative method is practical on the secondary materials.
-Qualitative approach has been effectively applied for analyzing the level of risk and their impact on the assets and liabilities of the banks
+Qualitative approach has been effectively applied for analyzing the level of risk and their impact on the assets and liabilities of the banks for the year December, 2015.
+The researcher collected data through personal interviews with face- to- face questioning with a questionnaire administering to thirty-six (36) interviewees respondents of both GCB and ADB.3.8: Qualitative Analysis

+The qualitative section comprises the banks as the potential sample as the detailed concepts of asset liability management has been applied to Ghana’s banks (GCB an ADB).
+Moreover, the learning of qualitative provide deeper analysis for every sub heading in more effective diffusion of the study topic.
+Quantitative approach is used for gauging the performance of the Banks (GCB and ADB) in accordance to the assets and liability management, the profitability ratio, management efficiency ratio, and different balance sheet ratios has been used for evaluating the same.

 3.8: Research Limitations

 According to (Cooper, D. and Schindler, P. S., 2010), the research study can also have to bear some of the restriction that can be related to the concerned topic in the research work that might be avoidable or non-avoidable.
 In the particular work of research, the limitation that arises in the research work are: